Crosby, Minnesota: History

 Crosby was built for the sole purpose of mining.
 It was named for George H. Crosby, a businessman in the mining industry.

 Crosby was the location of Minnesota's worst mining disaster, the Milford Mine disaster.
 On February 5, 1924, a new tunnel was blasted too close to nearby Foley Lake, and water rushed in, killing 41 miners.

 In the 1932 local elections, Karl Emil Nygard was elected president of Crosby's Village Council, making it the first city in the United States to have a Communist mayor.
+27-year-old Nygard won by a vote of 529 - 359, with goals to raise money for families on welfare, declare a moratorium on government debts to local banks, and guarantee water and electricity services to all citizens.

+Once Nygard was elected in 1933, he and village workers rallied for the First National Bank of Crosby to release $23,000 in village funds which it was withholding, which it did, allowing the government to feed unemployed citizens.
+In January 1933, Nygard also organized an "Unemployed Council," who subsequently demanded relief stipends, free city water and lights, freedom to purchase food from any store, and the abolition of the "Relief Administration" where citizens had to ask the council for financial assistance.
+The council agreed to all demands except the last.
+Nygard's and council members' salaries were reduced, as were those of the Crosby police force.

+Also in early 1933, Crosby drew regional attention for its policies, with multiple newspapers reprinting the headline and story “Crosby Citizens!
+How Do You Like This?” detailing Nygard’s radicalism.
+Unemployed workers went on strike in May, refusing to provide "free labor" for local Federal Emergency Relief Administration projects.
+However, by November, the Civil Works Administration had co-opted the communist campaign promise of cash payment for relief projects, leading many workers to join the Civilian Conservation Corps and abandon the party.
+During 1933 mayoral election, Crosby citizens united to campaign for Nicolai Wladimiroff, a Finnish storeowner, who defeated Nygard in his fourth run for office by 735 - 277.

 In August 1957, David G. Simons, a 35-year-old Air Force major, climbed to nearly 102000 ft above the earth as part of Project Manhigh.
 The flight, which was launched from Crosby's 400 ft Portsmouth Mine Pit Lake, helped the United States take its fledgling steps into space exploration.
 Simons returned to Crosby in 2007 to mark the 50th anniversary of the project.